1 And the third day there

 11 This beginning of his signs did Jesus in Cana of Galilee, and manifested his glory; and his disciples believed on him.
 12 After this he went down to Capernaum, he, and his mother, and his brethren, and his disciples; and there they abode not many days.

-two a day increases the risk of stroke: Strokes
+Drinking more than two alcohol drinks a day increases the risk of stroke: Strokes and Alcohol Consumption.

 Drinking excessively increases the risk of cancer.
-A few drinks a week may increase the risk of breast cancer: Alcohol and Cancer.
+Alcohol intake is the second leading cause of cancer.
+Three or more drinks a week may increase the risk of breast cancer in women compared to those who drink no alcohol: Alcohol and Cancer.

 Excessive drinking may contribute to heart disease: Alcohol and Heart Disease.

 A Harvard study limits men to one or two drinks a day and women to no more than one a day: Alcohol - Balancing the Risks and Limits.

 People over the age of 65 should not drink more than one alcoholic beverage a day and in some situations fewer than one a day.